Feeling stuck? Need something to stretch your creative muscles? We have you covered.

 - Allow the image to inspire one or many of the following.

 Interested in hearing more from our instructors?
 Try taking a class!
 Find more information here.

 Featured Writing Prompt

-This prompt comes from WLT Instructor, Nan Cuba.
+This prompt comes from WLT Instructor, Stacey Swann.

 From Instructor Nan Cuba—“Write a scene in which a character secretly enters a disliked character’s empty bedroom and does something spontaneous for which she will never be found out or blamed.
 The act should help define the first character’s psychological profile; in other words, it should deepen the reader’s understanding of who the character is.”